hang-yin/hang-yin.github.io/_portfolio_manipulation/robot-chef.md

 ![CLIP result]({{ site.url }}{{ site.baseurl }}/assets/images/clip-result.png)

 ### Comparison with traditional object detection methods
-For object detection, the system uses a RealSense D435i camera and a machine learning model called CLIP.
+For object detection, the system uses a RealSense D435i camera and CLIP (Contrastive Language-Image Pre-Training) model from OpenAI.
 Unlike other state-of-the-art object detection models like DETR and YOLO v5, CLIP is trained on a massive dataset of 400 million (image, text) pairs, making it capable of recognizing out-of-vocabulary objects without the need for additional labeled data.
 Since CLIP can recognize objects based on their textual descriptions, it can also take into account different variations and synonyms of the same object, leading to a more robust detection performance.
 For example, we can ask CLIP to find a "red apple" or "chopped onion".
 The 3D location of objects in the kitchen is provided by CLIP, which produces center object bounding boxes and uses depth information from the RealSense camera.
-Initially, I experimented with other object detection models but found that they couldn't recognize out-of-vocabulary objects without fine-tuning on every kitchen's novel objects, which was not practical.
+Initially, I experimented with other object detection models but found that they couldn't recognize out-of-vocabulary objects without fine-tuning on every kitchen's novel objects, which was not practical for large-scale generalization.
 In contrast, CLIP's ability to recognize a wide range of objects without the need for additional labeling made it a more general and usable solution for the system.

 ### Implementation of CLIP for multiple objects